htruong/ezpi4me/README.md

 a USB keyboard, to connect to the Pi Zero directly.
 You'll need to type on it.

-Later versions of ezpi4me might do everything automatically for you without requiring you to type, but this is process is too dangerous and error-prone to have it automated now.
+Later versions of ezpi4me might do everything automatically for you without requiring you to type, but I'd rather have you see and control the process now.

 Connect the chip on the "target" to the SOIC clip.
 Make sure leg #1 matches :)